Two Days on the Dingle Peninsula

 Third, the owner was very pleasant.
 This was a trend with everywhere in Ireland, but I still think it’s worth repeating here.
 I had a nice little chat with him both mornings before Michelle came down for breakfast.
 He was also helpful with some driving directions to an off-the-beaten path ruin we were trying to find.

-More Resources to Plan Your Trip to Ireland
+More Posts to Plan Your Trip to Ireland

 Here are some of my other Ireland itineraries to help with planning your trip to this beautiful country!